kiba/action_plans_mfd/chapter101/action_plan.md

 * Supporting Information:
   * It is not necessary for the QM to write out this scene, and may be skipped or omitted at QM's pleasure.
   * The QM may inform us of Hazo's ideas.
-  * Notetaking is done in his spare time, not to interfere with missions and other duties.
+  * Notetaking is a new quirk/habit he took up.
+    * Notes should be about the natural world, people he saw, objects, concepts, etc.
+    * No mission-sensitive info should show up on that notes.
+    * Only shown in appropriate context(IE, not on infiltration mission or when he's debriefing and so on).
   * Sapre time is most likely near bedtime or at dawn.
   * See [Science](http://markedfordeath.wikia.com/wiki/Science) for potential discoveries Hazo might make.
 * Potential Issues